 Overall, we rate China Digital Times Right-Center Biased based on one-sided editorial positions opposed to the Chinese Government.
-We also rate them Mostly Factual in reporting rather than High due to the promotion of anti-Chinese Government propaganda.
-(M. Huitsing 1/23/2021)
+We also rate them Mostly Factual in reporting rather than High due to promoting anti-Chinese Government propaganda.
+(M. Huitsing 1/23/2021) Updated (03/21/2022)

 Last Updated on March 21, 2022 by Media Bias Fact Check

 The Latest from MBFC Bias and Fact Checks - Media News

 - The Latest Fact Checks curated by Media Bias Fact Check 10/03/2022by Media Bias/Fact Check on October 3, 2022 at 10:30 am

 - Daily Source Bias Check: Emirates 24/7by Media Bias/Fact Check on October 3, 2022 at 8:01 am

 - The Latest Fact Checks curated by Media Bias Fact Check 10/02/2022by Media Bias/Fact Check on October 2, 2022 at 10:30 am